 I've included the classic Dragon Priest Mask here, and a blade called The Sword of Hoo.

-This amphibious beast was created as the test case for my Pluralsight course on Character Design, entitled "An Immortal Design: Character Design Theory and Development."
+This amphibious beast was created for my Pluralsight course on Character Design, entitled "An Immortal Design: Character Design Theory and Development."

 I poured my heart into this course!
 In it, I cover the range of methods you'll need to create original, iconic characters.
 This course is designed to be timeless - technical pipelines come and go, after all - and should be of great use to both beginners and veterans alike!
 My hope is to not just make you a better Character Artist... but a better and more informed artist.